code-chimp/code-chimp.github.com/_posts/2012-08-04-playing-with-coffeescript-and-backbone.md

 planet seemed to be [express][8].
 The decision to use [Backbone.JS][4] for the front end logic was entirely subjective &#150; to wit a plethora of gentlefolk on [Proggit][9] had most regally dubbed it "hella-cool".
-As of this writing I am still fleshing out my first "real-world" [MVP][2], so I am still fleshing out this template with everything new I discover along the way.
+As of this writing I am still hammering out my first "real-world" [MVP][2], so I am still fleshing out this template with everything new I discover along the way.

 Feel free to adapt the following project towards your own goals of world